Arrests Made in Shooting of 22-Year-Old at Pomona Gas Station, But Police Still Searching for Gunman

 Walker was critically wounded and has been hospitalized since the shooting, prompting family friends to start a GoFundMe page for him.

+The 22-year-old was a rising star wrestler at Mt.
+San Antonio College in Walnut.
+He had dreams of someday competing in the Olympics, but is now confined to a walker with serious nerve damage to his body.
+But his condition is improving, and he's slowly starting to walk again, family said.

-“I mean, it travelled through both lungs, barely missing the spinal cord,” his brother, Damon Felder said.
+“I mean, (the bullet) travelled through both lungs, barely missing the spinal cord,” his brother, Damon Felder said.
 “But you could see the hole where the vertebra’s at.
-The hole through the vertebrate — you could see it,” he said
+The hole through the vertebrate — you could see it,” he said.

+Adam Valdez, who wrestles with Walker, said he "embodies what a student athlete should be."

+"It could have happened to anybody, and it just sucks it had to happen to him,” Valdez said.

 Police are asking anyone with information on the whereabouts of Perez to contact them at 909-620-2085.
 Those who wish to remain anonymous can call L.A.
 Crime Stoppers at 800-222-8477.